flakeworks/symbol-os/README.md

 # The Symbol OS

+An OS from a world where meaning mattered more than pixels.

 ## An OS from a Parallel World

 In our world, computing evolved under the pressure of graphics, games, and consumer appeal.